What "EU-focused" actually means here

 All compute and storage runs in Hetzner Online GmbH's Nuremberg datacenter (Germany).
 I do not use any of Hetzner's US or Singapore regions.
 There is no replication or fail-over to non-EEA infrastructure.
 This is not a configuration choice that could change tomorrow; it is the entire deployment topology.

 This matters because most large CAPTCHA providers are US-based.
-Under the CLOUD Act (18 U.S.C. § 2713), US authorities can compel a US-headquartered provider to hand over data — including data stored on EU servers — without notifying the data subject.
-Schrems II (CJEU C-311/18) confirmed that this is incompatible with GDPR Article 46 unless supplementary measures bridge the gap.
-The current bridge — the EU–U.S. Data Privacy Framework (Commission Implementing Decision 2023/1795) — is itself under legal challenge before the EU General Court (case T-553/23, Latombe v Commission).
-Its two predecessors, Safe Harbour and Privacy Shield, were both struck down by the CJEU on substantially similar grounds.
-The cheapest supplementary measure is to not be on a US provider in the first place.
+Under the CLOUD Act, US authorities can compel a US-headquartered provider to hand over data — including data held on EU servers — without notifying the person it belongs to.
+Schrems II confirmed this clashes with the GDPR unless extra safeguards close the gap.
+The current safeguard — the EU–U.S. Data Privacy Framework — has already been challenged in court: the first challenge was dismissed by the EU General Court in September 2025, but that ruling is under appeal to the Court of Justice, the same court that struck down both predecessors, Safe Harbour and Privacy Shield.
+Every US-adequacy bridge so far has proven shaky, so the simplest safeguard is to not be on a US provider at all.

 2. Zero cookies — by design, not by choice.

 Under the ePrivacy Directive (2002/58/EC, Article 5(3), as amended by 2009/136/EC), any storage or access to terminal-equipment information requires consent unless it is "strictly necessary" for the service the user requested.
 Most large CAPTCHA providers fail this test.
-They store cookies for behaviour modelling, profile re-use across sites, and ad-tech integration — none of which is "strictly necessary" for verifying that a form submission is human.
+They store cookies for behaviour modelling, which is not "strictly necessary" for verifying that a form submission is human.

 Zero cookies means the integrator does not need a consent banner for the CAPTCHA layer.
 That alone removes one of the most common GDPR audit findings on B2B websites.

 Hetzner (Germany) runs the infrastructure.
 WEDOS (Czech Republic) handles transactional email.
-Stripe handles B2B payments through Stripe Payments Europe Ltd. (Ireland).
+Stripe handles B2B payments through Stripe Payments Europe Ltd. (Ireland); consumer payments run through Lemon Squeezy (US) as Merchant of Record.
 The full list with transfer mechanisms and DPA references is on the sub-processors page.

 The unusual part: invoicing is in-house.
 Not a third-party SaaS.
 I built it myself (it is the same engine as my Billify product), running on the same Hetzner infrastructure under the same legal entity.
 There is no extra company in the data path with its own privacy policy.